-Recommended Action: Substantial interactive discussion with the Bay-Delta Public Advisory Committee members.
+Recommended Action: Substantial Interactive discussion with the Authority.

 Collectively, we'll discuss the information in this "Staff Report," the likelihood of the Preferred Program Alternative meeting CALFED objectives in the future and staff recommendations on how the Program should proceed.
-In the end, the group will develop its own recommendations on how the program should proceed.
+In the end, the group will develop its own recommendations on how the Program should proceed.